 Estate planning attorneys at Parman & Easterday will provide the personalized help and support you need to create advanced directives.
 We understand thinking about a serious illness is never fun, so we make the creation of advanced directives as simple and stress free as possible.

 To find out more about how our firm can help you to prepare in case of illness, injury, or your death, join us for a free seminar.
-You can also give us a call today at (405) 843-6100 or (913) 385-9400 or contact us online to get personalized help with whatever your situation is.
+You can also give us a call today at (405) 843-6100 or contact us online to get personalized help with whatever your situation is.